sfiala2/498_NO2_Pred/manuscript.md

 2. Neural networks are simpler as compared to random forests but at the same time slightly more complex than linear regression and hence they incorporate some machine learning components

 We used keras, which is an opensource library of functions that allows the use of the tensorflow library for machine learning models in python.
-The building blocks of a neural network model such as layers, objective functions,activation functions and optimizers, are all provided by keras.
+The building blocks of a neural network model such as layers, objective functions, activation functions and optimizers, are all provided by keras.

 A regular neural network consists of an input layer, hidden layers and an output layer.
 We used a sequential model which consists of few layers stacked upon one another, linearly [@https://doi.org/10.1016/S0169-7439(97)00061-0].
 Each layer has multiple cells and we could define the number of input cells for these hidden layers.
 We can also define the type of activation function for each layer.
 We used an average of 3 to 5 hidden layers in our neural network models.

 We used a combination of three different activation functions:

-a.
-Linear Activation - a linear activation uses the weights to multiply the inputs providing an output which is linearly proportional to the input.
+1. Linear Activation - a linear activation uses the weights to multiply the inputs providing an output which is linearly proportional to the input.
 This function is also termed as no activation function as there is no further transformation being operated on the values.

-b.
-ReLU - Rectified Linear Activation Unit - even though very similar in appearance to a linear function, ReLU allows back-propagation of errors.
+2. ReLU - Rectified Linear Activation Unit - even though very similar in appearance to a linear function, ReLU allows back-propagation of errors.
 This function always gives an output of 0 for negative values and behaves linearly for values greater than 0.

-c.
-Sigmoid activation - by implementing this activation function, the outputs are normalized and bound between 0 and 1.
+3. Sigmoid activation - by implementing this activation function, the outputs are normalized and bound between 0 and 1.
 A sigmoid function provides a smooth gradient curve and much clearer predictions.

 Further, the compile function is used to compile the model created, which takes in a variety of arguments.
 We used an Adam optimizer which uses the combination of squared and moving average gradients to individually compute the learning rates for each parameter.
 As such it provides the benefits of both RMSProp and Stochastic Gradient Descent.